torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 any device driver.

 The Hyper-V host can send a "rescind" message to the guest to remove a device that was previously offered.
-Linux drivers must handle such a rescind message at any time.
+GNU/Linux drivers must handle such a rescind message at any time.
 Rescinding a device invokes the device driver "remove" function to cleanly shut down the device and remove it.
-Once a synthetic device is rescinded, neither Hyper-V nor Linux retains any state about its previous existence.
+Once a synthetic device is rescinded, neither Hyper-V nor GNU/Linux retains any state about its previous existence.
 Such a device might be re-added later, in which case it is treated as an entirely new device.
 See vmbus_onoffer_rescind().